9 Tips for Using a Public Restroom During Coronavirus

 Don’t touch surfaces (or anything)

-When you enter the bathroom, watch where you put your hands—and don’t touch your face: The secondary path for viral spread is through touching contaminated surfaces and then touching your mouth, nose, or eyes.
+When you enter the bathroom, watch where you put your hands—and don’t touch your face: Although it is not the primary source of transmission, the secondary path for viral spread is through touching contaminated surfaces and then touching your mouth, nose, or eyes.
 “You want to avoid touching common areas and surfaces as much as possible,” Smith says.
 Luckily, the ick factor of public bathrooms may actually help you to remember this.
 “If you must use a frequently touched surface—such as when you flush the toilet or turn on the faucet to wash your hands—protect yourself by using a piece of [clean] tissue or paper towel,” Smith says.
 The CDC doesn’t recommend wearing gloves out in public (you can still pick up the virus and pass it to yourself or others); if you do choose to wear them, you can put them on right before entering the bathroom—just avoid touching your face while they’re still on your hands.
 You’ll also have to take your gloves off correctly without contaminating your hands, which can be tricky; plus, you’ll still need to wash your hands after using the bathroom.

 Close the toilet lid—if there is one